Santiq22/FermiHalos/README.md

 - `chemical_func`: Boolean variable that enables the computation of the chemical potential.
 The default value is `False`.
 - `cutoff_func`: Boolean variable that enables the computation of the cutoff energy function.
 The default value is `False`.
 - `temperature_func`: Boolean variable that enables the computation of the temperature function.
 The default value is `False`.
+- `log_dens_slope_func`: Boolean variable that enables the computation of the logarithmic density slope function.
+The default value is `False`.
 - `core_func`: Boolean variable that enables the computation of the radii of the dark matter core and its mass.
+The default value is `False`.
+- `plateau_func`: Boolean variable that enables the computation of the radii of the dark matter plateau and its density.
 The default value is `False`.

 In addition, there are some instance attributes representing physical quantities, which are: